Universal Early-Time Growth in Quantum Circuit Complexity: Discussion

 We explored the application of the universal result (\ref{eq:C22Discussion}) to several examples, including Hamiltonians constructed from gates satisfying algebras ranging from $\mathfrak{su}(2^N)$ to $\mathfrak{su}(1,1)$, realizing the harmonic oscillator, matching the universal result to known results in the literature and generalizing these results to arbitrary cost metrics $G_{IJ}$.
 We also demonstrated how our approach can be used to calculate the complexity for coupled oscillators, finding that while the linear growth of coupled oscillators is controlled by the fundamental frequency of the oscillators, suppression of the linear growth is controlled by the coupling between the oscillators, allowing the linear and higher-order terms to be parametrically separable.
 An advantage of our universal result is that since it only requires the algebra of gates, we can calculate the complexity for systems that other approaches are not well-suited to handle.
 We demonstrated this power by calculating the complexity for the anharmonic oscillator and showing how the strength of the anharmonic term controls the suppression of linear growth at early times.
 Using these results, we were able to extend our analysis to study the complexity of free and self-interacting $\hat \lambda \phi^4$ scalar field theories in $d$ spacetime dimensions by discretizing them on a lattice with spacing $\delta$.
 While the general behavior for the complexity of the scalar field theories follows the universal result (\ref{eq:C22Discussion}), we were able to show how the linear growth of complexity, and the suppression to that linear growth through $|\Omega_2|$, scales with $\delta$ in the continuum limit as well as the self-interaction coupling constant $\hat \lambda$.
 Surprisingly, we found that for $d \leq 6$ spacetime dimensions, the initial linear growth in complexity is independent of any $\hat \lambda \phi^4$ self-interaction in the continuum limit, scaling as ${\mathcal C} \sim \sqrt{N} t/\delta$ for $N \rightarrow \infty$ lattice sites and $\delta \rightarrow 0$ spacing.
-It would be interesting to study this further to make connections with any universal expectations of early-time linear growth for strongly coupled systems.
+It would be interesting to study whether it is true more generally that the early-time growth of complexity for strongly coupled systems is dominated by the free theory.